Nemesis 2: Nebula

 Nemesis 2: Nebula is a 1995 science fiction film directed by Albert Pyun.
 The sequel to Nemesis (1992), it stars Sue Price, Tina Coté, Earl White, Jahi J.J.
 Zuri, and Chad Stahelski.
 Nemesis 2 was shot in Globe, Arizona.
 It was followed by Nemesis 3: Prey Harder and Nemesis 4: Death Angel, both released in 1996.
+Is the second installment in the Nemesis film series.

 A compilation version exists which combined the four Nemesis films into one 100-minute feature that Scanbox was going to release before the company went bankrupt in 2000.
 This version was released only in Eastern Europe in 2003, primarily in Poland.

 Synopsis

 73 years after Alex failed, humans have lost the Cyborg Wars and they are now slaves to the cyborg masters.
 Rebel scientists have developed a new DNA strain which could signal the end of the cyborgs, and it is injected it into a pregnant volunteer.

 When the cyborgs learn of the woman and her baby, both are listed for termination.
 To escape, she steals a cyborg ship and is transported back in time to East Africa in 1980, where the mother is killed but the baby is saved.
 It takes 20 years, but a cyborg bounty hunter named Nebula eventually locates the young woman, named Alex, and travels back in time to terminate her.